Dennis-7/Dennis-7/README.md

 - 👋 Hi, I’m @Dennis-7
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning [JavaScript]
-- 💞️ I’m looking to collaborate on online store projects
+- 💞️ I’m looking to collaborate on an online store projects
 - 📫 How to reach me => dashingdennis7@gmail.com

 <!---